Miaohui: Market

 Pedlar sells small toys and objects for children and adults, and most of the products are exclusive for Miaohui.
-From the historical record, in the Ming and Qing Dynasty, the market and trade condition was better in the South than the North.
-Since the prior period of the Song Dynasty, the commercial trade situation of the Southern temple fair was quite common, however, with the development of the commodity economy, the function of the temple fair was gradually weakened and replaced by general commodity market or shop.
+From the historical record, in the Ming and Qing dynasty, the market and trade condition was better in the South than the North.
+Since the prior period of the Song dynasty, the commercial trade situation of the Southern temple fair was quite common, however, with the development of the commodity economy, the function of the temple fair was gradually weakened and replaced by general commodity market or shop.
 Besides, in the north, temple fairs in cities and towns are famous for their daily necessities, which are mixed with non-durable consumer goods and luxury goods; the village temple fair has more production and daily necessities and is more practical.

 Food

 Most of the snacks on the temple fair are food sold on the streets in Beijing.
 They have local characteristics of Beijing and are suitable for the taste of Beijing people, forming a fixed set.
-From the late Qing Dynasty to the early days of liberation, there was no change.
+From the late Qing dynasty to the modern day, there was little change.
 The main varieties are as follow: